HONDA HELIX (CN250)

 A few other options are Kymco’s Grandvista 250 and Downtown 200i / 300i scooters.
 These newer scooters from Kymco are nice options for the open road that aren’t quite as long, low and unique as the Helix, but they are nicely designed highway capable scooters that still offer a cheaper and lighter package than a full sized maxi.
 As well, Honda’s new 300cc Forza scooter represents a great touring machine in the same vein as the Helix, albeit at a higher cost.

-OWNER REVIEWS - Browse the Honda Helix Owner Reviews
+OWNER REVIEWS (9) - Browse the Helix Owner Reviews REVIEW - Add a Review of Your Helix

 * Awesome storage capacity